AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ```
 ![Clipped kriging raster to bc boundary](kriging_map.png)
-Figure 7.
-Clipped British Columbia boundary shapefile showing the absence of an interpolated kriging temperature surface.
+*Figure 7.
+Kriging Raster to BCboundary.* Clipped British Columbia boundary shapefile showing the absence of an interpolated kriging temperature surface.
 Despite running the Kriging code, no predicted temperature values were generated.
 Possible reasons are discussed in the following section.

 ### Summary of Kriging Results
 Although the code ran successfully, the output map lacked an interpolated surface.
 This highlights the importance of troubleshooting and verifying input parameters and spatial data compatibility when working with Kriging.
 In the discussion section, these issues will be explored further to refine the process and ensure reliable predictions in future attempts.